Esophageal Cancer Awareness Month

 April is Esophageal Cancer Awareness Month, a time to learn the facts about esophageal cancer and become familiar with the symptoms and risk factors.

-Esophageal cancer is one of the fastest-growing cancer diagnoses in the United States, with nearly 18,000 new cases diagnosed each year, according to the Esophageal Cancer Action Network.
+Esophageal cancer is one of the fastest-growing cancer diagnoses in the United States, with nearly 18,440 new cases diagnosed each year, according to the American Cancer Society.
 One American dies of esophageal cancer every 36 minutes, which makes awareness and education so important.